SAIKIRANN226/Aws-DevOps-Notes/Overview.md

 - What are the famous HTTP status codes ?
 - Configure the Roboshop project manually ?
 - Whenever you do any changes in configuration makesure 'systemctl restart nginx'
-- How to check running logs ? 'tail -f /var/log/messages'
+- How to check running logs ? 'tail -f /var/log/messages' To see all logs ? 'less -f /var/log/messages'
 - What is this IP 127.0.0.1 ?
 It's a local host which accept connections only from that particular server.
 It will not allow connections from external servers.
 To allow from external servers, we need to update to '0.0.0.0'
 - How to find a particular folder or something ---> find . -name "<star>nginx<star>" Here . means current folder searching with particular name called nginx.
-- To check all logs 'less -f /var/log/messages'
 - What is Domain Name System (DNS) and how does it work ?
 - How do you register and setup your domain ?
 Best and cheapest domain register is 'Hostinger'
 - All components first hit redis because it's a cache server.
 If data is not available in redis then it will hit DB.
 It helps to speed up data retrieval process by storing frequently accessed data in memory rather than having to repeatedly fetch it from the root servers which will slower the response.
 Example of downloaded movie by 1 user.